Politics of North Dakota: Third political parties

 It is rare for third parties to nominate candidates for certain offices, especially the state legislative, because State primary rules require a minimum number of primary voters before an organized party's candidate can go onto the general election.

 Ethics Commission

 North Dakota was one of the last U.S. states to establish an ethics oversight commission; the Legislature voted down proposals to create such a commission in 2011, 2013 and 2015.
-In 2018, a bipartisan ground of retirees secured an voter-approved amendment to the state Constitution to create the state Ethics Commission, which was given the power to establish and enforce rules applicable to state officials and candidates related to corruption, elections, and lobbying.
+In 2018, a bipartisan ground of retirees secured a voter-approved amendment to the state Constitution to create the state Ethics Commission, which was given the power to establish and enforce rules applicable to state officials and candidates related to corruption, elections, and lobbying.
 However, the North Dakota Legislature undermined the commission by restricting its authority and granting it insufficient funds for its activities.
 From its creation in 2018 through 2024, the commission did not rule any of the 81 complaints it received as substantiated; as of the end of 2024, the Commission dismissed 47 complaints, mostly because it lacked jurisdiction to investigate them, and 30 cases were pending.